sage-code/eve/manual/structure.md

 method: name(params) => (result_list)
   ** method_definition
 return

-## footer comment
+** footer comment
 ```

 ## Declaration order
 Order of regions is important but it can be interleced with other declarations.
 You can not use members before they are defined.
 Directives are usually on top follow by system declarations then import and then global variable declarations.
 Last we declare in random order several: {functions, methods, classes}.

 ## System variables
 System variable start with prefix "$".
 System variables are defined in EVE core library.
 Programmers can use system variables.
 Before define and import keyword there is a region where user can define new system variables.
 System declaration region use zero zpace indentation.

 ## Import region

-Is used to include one or several scripts one on each line.
-Import region contains also _"from"_ clause.
-This is used to indicate what members we will use without dot qualifier.
-If we do not specify than script members can be accessed only with qualifier;
+Is used to include one or several scripts into current script:

 **syntax**
 ```
 import
+  $path/relative_path/script_name:(*)
+  $path/relative_path/script_name:(class_name,...)

+** qualifier alias
+alias
-  qualifier := $path/relative_path/script_name.eve:(*)
+  qualifier := script_name.class_name;
   ...
 ```
-**location**
-The compiler search scripts in local library first then in script folder then in EVE standard library then in path $EVE_PATH.
-Finally if file is not found the program fail to compile.
-We can specify the relative path before script name in the import region using "/" to separate folder names.

-**Note:**

-* Only a #library or #script can be imported not a #driver
-* A #driver can be executed but can not be imported
+**path**

+Several system variables provided by EVE environment:

+* $eve_home  -- eve runtime
+* $pro_home  -- project home
+* $eve_lib   -- eve lib folder
+* $pro_lib   -- project lib folder

-## Define Region
+## Define region

-This region is for declaration of global "members".
+Define region is for declaration of global variables and constants:

 * constant  ::=  type : Identifier := value;
 * variable  ::=  type : identifier := value;
 * reference ::=  type @ identifier := value;

-Global members are visible in current script and Scripts that imports it.
+Global members are visible in current script and suites that imports it.

 ## Methods

-A method is a named block of code.
+A method is a named block of code that can be executed multiple times.

 * it can define input/output parameters;
 * can have local defined variables;
+* can have one or more results;
-* is terminated with statement return
+* is terminated with statement return;

 **prototype**
 ```